Greenbriar, Delta & Rutland

 Dirty wheels

 My wheels are never dirty.
 If you believe that then we need to talk about some beach front property...I know that all of the wheels get dirty but at this time I want to concentrate on only the locomotive wheels.
 When the time comes and it does every so often the wheels on the locos need to be cleaned.
 My favorite method is taking the loco to the bench.
 I'll inspect the wheels under a good light and if needed a magnifier.
 Using a set of clip leads I attach the track power to the loco in question.
-With the wheels turning I dip a clean microbrush into the Goo Gone.
+With the wheels turning I dip a clean microbrush into the 70% Alcohol.
 Placing the microbrush on a wheel.
 Most times the microbrush turns black instantly.
 Using a second microbrush I will place it dry on the wheel to remove the mud that is now soft.
-Using a third microbrush I'll place it on the wheel with some Goo Gone to rinse the wheel.
-Using a forth microbrush I'll remove the excess Goo Gone, and put the loco back in service.
+Using a third microbrush I'll place it on the wheel with some 70% Alcohol to rinse the wheel.
+Using a forth microbrush I'll remove the excess 70% Alcohol, and put the loco back in service.
 This method cleans the wheels without scratching like a knife or a brush will.
 Also it does not harm traction tires.

 For the wheels of cars I use the following